-What is strategic brand management
+What is brand management

 We live in a world where products are rapidly commoditized and services can be cheaply outsourced.
 Furthermore, anyone can publish negative articles, reviews or social media content about your company.
 Those practices threaten to dilute brand value, shift your preferred narrative and siphon revenue.